 Our frontline heroes ensure Life Is On in our local communities

-“Business is picking up again since early April” said Ken of Lee Man Electrical in Hong Kong with a big smile.
+“Business is picking up again since early April” said Ken, one of the frontline heroes of Lee Man Electrical in Hong Kong.
 This is a sentiment that was shared amongst the electrical shop owners that I had a chance to visit last week.

 It is fulfilling to see the optimism return after these businesses endured weeks of uncertainty due to the COVID-19 pandemic.
 And it is remarkable to see how resilient these small business shop owners are in keeping their doors open as they provide critical essential products and services to our communities.